ITV plc: Reorganisation

 In 2010, a large-scale business reorganisation, called the "five-year Transformation Plan" was launched.
 Thanks to stringent working capital management and cost management some of the set goals were already achieved in 2012.
-These include a ranking upgrade (from BB- to BB+), an increase in audience share and reduction of debt (from net debt of £730 million at the end of 2008, to a positive net cash position of £16 million at the end of the first quarter 2012).
+These include a ranking upgrade (from BB− to BB+), an increase in audience share and reduction of debt (from net debt of £730 million at the end of 2008, to a positive net cash position of £16 million at the end of the first quarter 2012).

-In December 2013 the company sold its remaining shareholding in STV Group plc (owner of the Scottish and Grampian ITV franchises) which had been bought by Carlton in 1999.
+In December 2013 the company sold its remaining shareholding in STV Group plc (owner of the Scottish and Grampian ITV licences) which had been bought by Carlton in 1999.

 On 17 July 2014, BSkyB's 6.4% stake in ITV was sold to Liberty Global, valued at £481 million.

-On 19 August 2015, ITV purchased UTV for £100m ensuring that 13 out of the 15 licences (it does not hold the two in Scotland) were in its control.

-In July 2016 the company sold UTV Ireland to Virgin Media.
+On 19 October 2015, ITV purchased UTV for £100m ensuring that 13 out of the 15 licences (it does not hold the two wholly in Scotland) were in its control.
+It sold UTV Ireland to Virgin Media in July 2016.

-In August 2016, it was revealed that ITV had made an offer to acquire Canadian multinational film and television distributor Entertainment One for around £1 billion.
-On 10 August 2016, it was announced that eOne had rejected the offer, considering it to be "fundamentally undervalued".
+Canadian multinational film and television distributor Entertainment One rejected an ITV takeover offer of around £1 billion in 2016, stating that it "fundamentally undervalue[d] the company and its prospects".

-In 2017, it was announced that ITV plc had acquired a majority stake in British Production company World Productions, behind the hit BBC series Line of Duty.
-As a result of the deal, World Productions is now part of ITV Studios.
+ITV acquired a majority stake in World Productions, producers of hit BBC series Line of Duty, in 2017, making it part of ITV Studios.

-In 2022, the company announced the arrival of ITVX, which it said would be Britain's first integrated advertising and subscription funded streaming platform, and would compliment its catch-up service, ITV Hub, and would include access to BritBox.
+In 2022, the company announced the arrival of ITVX, which it said would be Britain's first integrated advertising and subscription funded streaming platform, and would complement its catch-up service, ITV Hub, and would include access to BritBox.

-On 1 June 2022, it was announced that it will be demoted from the FTSE 100, and became a constituent of the FTSE 250 Index on 20 June.
+A fall in share value linked to investor worries about declining advertising revenue led to ITV being moved from the FTSE 100 to the FTSE 250 Index in mid-2022.

+Proposed sale

+On 23 November 2024, Sky News reported that CVC Capital Partners, TF1 Group, RedBird Capital Partners, All3Media, Mediawan and KKR had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.

+On 30 January 2025, Reuters reported that RedBird IMI were in early-stage talks with ITV plc to merge the All3Media and ITV Studios production businesses.

+In April 2025, the Financial Times reported that Banijay Entertainment was considering making an offer to acquire ITV Studios or, alternatively, the company as a whole.

+On 7 November 2025, ITV confirmed it was in talks to sell its media and entertainment division (which includes the TV channels and ITVX) to Comcast subsidiary Sky for £1.6 billion.
+ITV Studios would not be included.